McGill-iGEM2/2022-2023_NGS/README.md

 ## Cloud Cluster

 It is recommended to run the pipeline on the cloud, where memory and compute resources are more extensive than local machines.
-The scripts located in the `src` directory are executed through `SLURM`, where the configurations can be adjusted in the header lines of each file.
+The scripts located in the `src` directory are executed through the `SLURM` workload manager, where the configurations can be adjusted in the header lines of each file.